render437/render.phisher/README.md

 <h3 style="text-align:center;">Disclaimer</h3>

 <div class="disclaimer">
-  <p><em>All actions and activities involving <strong>render.phisher</strong> are the sole responsibility of the user.
-Misuse of this toolkit may result in <strong>criminal or civil penalties</strong>.
-The contributors and maintainers accept no liability for any legal consequences arising from improper or unlawful use.</em></p>

-  <p><em>This toolkit may contain materials that could be harmful if used improperly.
-Before accessing or using any of its components, consult and comply with the laws and regulations applicable in your jurisdiction.</em></p>
+  <p><em><i>Any actions and or activities related to <b>render.phisher</b> is solely your responsibility.
+The misuse of this toolkit can result in <b>criminal charges</b> brought against the persons in question. <b>The contributors will not be held responsible</b> in the event any criminal charges be brought against any individuals misusing this toolkit to break the law.</i></p></em>

+  <p><em><b>This toolkit contains materials that can be potentially damaging or dangerous for social media</b>.
+Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.</em></p>

-  <p><em>This tool is provided strictly for <strong>educational and research purposes</strong> to demonstrate how phishing works.
+  <p><em>This tool is provided strictly for educational and research purposes to demonstrate how phishing works.
 Do not use any information, code, or techniques contained here to attempt unauthorized access to someone else’s accounts or systems — doing so is illegal.
 Use this toolkit at your own risk.</em></p>

+  <p><em><b>This Tool is made for educational purposes only</b>.
+Do not attempt to violate the law with anything contained here. <b>If this is your intention, then get the fuck out of here</b>!</em></p>

-  <p><em>If you are unsure about the legality of an action, seek professional legal advice before proceeding.</em></p>
+  <p><em>If you are unsure about the legality of an action, seek professional legal advice before proceeding. <b>You shall not misuse the information to gain unauthorized access to someones social media</b></em></p>

-  <p><em>This project is for educational, penetration-testing, or phishing-simulation purposes only.
+  <p><em>This project is for educational, penetration-testing, or phishing-simulation purposes only and only demonstrates "how phishing works".
 Not for malicious use.</em></p>

 </div>